devoworm/OW-DW-Education/Developmental Data Science/About.md

 3) the ability to make a substantial contribution to the OpenWorm/DevoWorm community.

 ### Summary
 This course is intended to provide collaborators and students with basic background in how to conduct data science research with particular relevance to the area of developmental biology.
 It also approaches developmental biology from a data scientific perspective, highlighting ways to analyze data extracted from developmental processes.
-Taken together with the other short courses, tutorials, and microcredentials in the OW/DW curriculum,
+Taken together with the other short courses, tutorials, and microcredentials in the OW/DW curriculum, this course should offer new OW/DW contributors and interested learners in the global community an indispensible educational resource.

 ### Evaluation
 Each section will have assignments, which the learner will complete to earn each part of the course.